unalfaruk/Arduino-MATLAB-MPU6050-3D-Visualization/README.md

 There are many steps that you have to complete to implement this sketch successfully:
   - Install [MPU6050 library]
   - Check MPU6050 offset values to verify G values on axes

+You can watch the demo video: [YouTube Video]

 ## Hardware Connection
 #### Arduino - MPU6050 (i2c)